 No wonder the average time an outsider spends in Florida is two years.
 That’s how long it takes to realize that the tropical climate is not enough to make your life better.

 Don’t be discouraged though.
 It’s not all bad – Florida and Miami have a bright side as well.
 They not only offer relaxed Friday nights on the beach and the opportunity to look at beautiful girls everywhere you go (ok, mainly Miami Beach), but much more.

-The lowest average temperature in Miami is 60F in January, and the highest average temperature is in August – 90F, which doesn’t sound bad, does it?
-The problem is the humidity – average high at 7 am is 83.9% and the average low at the same time is 60.5%.
+The lowest average temperature in Miami is 60F in January, and the highest average temperature is in August – 90F.
+For someone who is moving to Florida from Iowa, for instance, where the average winter temperature is about 14F, this sounds like a good trade-off.
+The problem is the humidity – the average high at 7 am is 83.9% and the average low at the same time is 60.5%.
 So let’s just say that you might not want to turn that AC unit off… ever!

-To choose the right neighborhood for you and your family, you might want to consider using Neighborhood–O–Meter for the Miami-Dade County .
+To choose the right neighborhood for you and your family, you might want to consider using Neighborhood–O–Meter for Miami-Dade County.
 It provides you with a map and information about each neighborhood based on safety/crime issues, poverty, aspect/how well kept the area is, amenities, reputability, etc.